Understanding the Role of a Laser Tattoo Removal Technician

 Premises, Safety, and Compliance

-- Laser Protection Advisor (LPA): Appointing an LPA helps you comply with Health and Safety Executive guidance.
-The LPA provides policies, risk assessments, and advice on safe operation.
+- Laser Protection Advisor (LPA): Appointing an LPA helps you meet Health and Safety Executive guidance.
+An LPA can provide risk assessments, written policies and practical advice on safe operation.
 Learn about our Laser Protection Advisor services.

-- Health & Safety: Regularly review fire safety, sharps disposal, ventilation, and infection control procedures.
+- Health & Safety: Review fire safety, ventilation, infection control and waste disposal procedures regularly.

-- Insurance & Documentation: Keep certificates, insurance, and client consent forms up to date.
+- Insurance & Documentation: Keep certificates, consent forms and insurance documents current and easy to access.

 05. Build Your Career and Grow Your Client Base